-WAYNE, N.J. — BP Lubricants will introduce the newly formulated Castrol Hypuron, a high-performance semi-synthetic diesel engine oil product designed for heavy-duty engines.
+WAYNE, N.J. – BP Lubricants is introducing the newly formulated Castrol Hypuron, a high-performance semi-synthetic diesel engine oil product designed for heavy-duty engines.

 The new industry standards set by the Environmental Protection Agency (EPA) mark the next official round of emission regulations tailored to on-road diesel engines.
 To assist engine manufacturers with compliance, Castrol has improved and expanded its premium semi-synthetic diesel engine oil line by redesigning Hypuron S to form Hypuron.